loverajoel/theproductindex/docs/mental-models-for-product-managers.md

 A perverse incentive is an incentive that has an unintended and undesirable result or "cobra effect" which is contrary to the interests of the incentive makers.

-## Peter Principle

-> In a hierarchy, every employee tends to rise to his level of incompetence - Lawrence Peter

-This model helps you detect early signs of stagnation, lack of motivation and fall in performance.

-In our modern hierarchical organizations, we are promoted to a better position (and salary) when we kick ass in our current role.
-But, over the years, we get to a position where we turn out to be useless.

 ---

-This is a first draft and a just a glance of what Product Management is.
+This is a first draft and a just a glance of mental models for Product Managers.
 Take the time to learn from the resources below.
 We keep them up to date!

 Do you have any feedback?
 Please, let us know [here]().